VasuTammisetti/custom-object-detection-TFOD-/README.md

 System Requirements
 When it comes to training a model, your system can heavily affect the process.
 The times and other figures I mention later on will be influenced by your own system specifications.
-My system has an Intel i5-9600KF, and more importantly an NVIDIA GeForce GTX 1660 Super with 6GBDDR6 Graphics Card Memory and 8GB of System Memory.
-To train with TensorFlow GPU, you need a CUDA-Enabled Graphics Card(NVIDIA GTX 650+).
+My system has an Intel i5-9600KF, and more importantly an NVIDIA GeForce RTX 2070 Super with 8GBDDR6 Graphics Card Memory and 32GB of System Memory.
+To train with TensorFlow GPU, you need a CUDA-Enabled Graphics Card(NVIDIA RTX 2070).
 For more info on GPU requirements check the CUDA Docs here.